Environmental impact EN 15804 +A2

 Acidic precipitation can dissolve important nutrients such as potassium and calcium, making them less accessible to plants.
 It can also dissolve and increase the availability of toxic metals such as aluminum and mercury.

 Several substances can contribute to acidification.
 Here, too, a factor is used that describes how much the substances can contribute in relation to a reference substance.
-Acidification is measured in kg SO2 equivalents.
+Acidification is measured in kg SO 2 equivalents.
 Three important emissions that can contribute to acidification are given in the table below.

 Acidifying emissions | Chemical formula | Conversion factor | Unit | Important sources |

-Sulfur dioxide | SO2 | 1,2 | kg SO2 eq. / kg | Combustion of heavy fuel oils Sulfur emissions from the industry |
+Sulfur dioxide | SO2 | 1,2 | kg SO2 eq. / kg | Combustion of heavy fuel oils Sulfur emissions from industry |

-Ammonia | NH3 | 1.6 | kg SO2 eq. / kg | From the industry From algiculture |
+Ammonia | NH3 | 1.6 | kg SO2 eq. / kg | From the industry From agriculture |

-Nitrogen oxide | NOx | 0.76 | kg SO2 eq. / kg | From combustion of fuel From biomass (plants) Different series of different production processes |
+Nitrogen oxides | NOx | 0.76 | kg SO2 eq. / kg | From combustion of fuel From biomass (plants) Different series of different production processes. |

 EP – Eutrophication potential